econc017/projects/README.md

 # Personal Projects
-Compilation of things I've worked on in the past
+Compilation of things I've worked on or that I'm currently working on.